Unified Medical Language System (UMLS) News

 Webcasts: Call for Topic Suggestions

 The UMLS team welcomes suggestions for topics and expert speakers for the 2011 Webcast schedule.
-E-mail suggestions to NLM Customer Service with the subject "UMLS Webcast Suggestions."
+E-mail suggestions to Contact NLM with the subject "UMLS Webcast Suggestions."

 The 2011AA UMLS will be released in May 2011.
 It will include new ICD-10-PCS and ICD-9-CM bidirectional mappings.